natea/edx-platform/docs/en_us/course_authors/source/content_experiments/content_experiments_configure.rst

 Set up Group Configurations in edX Studio
 ************************************************

-You must enable group configurations before you can set up group configurations.
+You must :ref:`enable content experiments<Enable Content Experiments>` before you can set up group configurations.

 To set up group configurations, from the **Advanced** menu, select **Group Configurations**.
 The **Group Configurations** page opens: